hybridherbst/3d-formats/README.md

 ### Bone Orientation

-Some softwares are opinionated about which axis a bone must be aligned on.
-Some are using forward, while others use up, which often leads to difficulties when exchanging already rigged data between softwares, especially when constraints (kinematic chains) are used.
+Some softwares are opinionated about which axis a bone must be aligned on (which axis is forward, which axis is up).
+This often leads to difficulties when exchanging already rigged data between softwares, especially when constraints (kinematic chains) are used.

 ### Multiple skins per file

+Most file formats allow storing multiple skinned meshes in one file.
+Support for im- and exporting such data varies and can cause problems.

 ### Implementation Details